stsurya/Kubernetes/HelmCharts/HelmNotes/IQs/IQs.md

 * These secrets contain metadata such as the chart, values used, version, and revision history.

 > This allows Helm to manage, upgrade, rollback, or uninstall releases by referring to the stored state in the cluster.

+### 6) What's the use of version parameter in charts.yml ?

+The version field in Chart.yaml defines the chart’s version and is critical for version control, upgrades, and repository management.
+It helps teams track changes to the chart’s structure and ensures the correct version is used during deployments.